-- (i) A minimum of 18 credits (16 credits at Cave Hill; see Agriculture regulations, St. Augustine Campus) at Level 1 and 32 credits at Levels 2 and 3 must be taken from in-Faculty courses. - (ii) Specific Options or Programmes (e.g. Special degrees, Double Majors or Major/Minor combinations) may require more than 101 credits (see Appendix III) - (iii) Exemptions from specific parts of the degree programme may be obtained under the provisions of Section I, Exemptions & Transfers (below). - (c) have a Programme GPA of at least 1.00.
+- (i) A minimum of 18 credits (15 credits for BSc.
+Information Technology) at Level 1, and 30 credits at Levels 2 and 3 must be taken from in-Faculty courses. - (ii) Specific programmes may require more than the minimum number of credits. - (iii) Exemptions from specific parts of the degree programme may be obtained under the provisions of Section I, Exemptions & Transfers (below). - (iv) Students are expected to pursue three foundation courses as part of their degree (See Appendix IV). - (c) Have a Programme GPA of at least 2.00.

-C. Registration
+C. REGISTRATION

 - 8. A student pursuing a degree in the Faculty may register full-time or part-time.
-A student who is in full-time employment may pursue a degree on a parttime basis only.
+A student who is in full-time employment may pursue a degree on a part-time basis only.
 No allowances, with respect to attendance at classes, laboratories, tutorials or examinations, will be made for students on the basis of conditions of their employment. - 9. (a) Students must register for courses at the beginning of the academic year.
 Time limits governing changes in registration are as outlined in the student handbooks for each Campus.
-A student is deemed to be registered for a course only after his/her financial obligations to the University have been fulfilled. - (b) In selecting courses, including those required for the various combinations of majors and minors, students must ensure that time-tabling constraints do not interfere with their ability to effectively pursue the desired course or programme.

-- 10. A student who has passed a course will not be permitted to re-register for that course. - 11.
+A student is deemed to be registered for a course only after his/her financial obligations to the University have been fulfilled. - (b) In selecting courses, including those required for the various combinations of majors and minors, students must ensure that time-tabling constraints do not interfere with their ability to effectively pursue the desired course or programme. - A student who has passed a course will not be permitted to reregister for that course. - 11.
 Registration for any course (except audited courses) automatically implies entry for the associated examinations.
 A student who fails to attend the examinations without having previously withdrawn from the course, or without having tendered evidence of illness at the time of the examinations, certified by a medical practitioner recognized by the University, will be deemed to have failed the course.
 Medical certificates must reach the Campus Registrar no later than seven days after the date of the examination concerned.